This API is a HTTP-based REST API with predictable resource URIs. The API accepts and returns data encoded in YAML or JSON.

 other-app

-and updates the application deployment my-dep
+and updates the application deployments my-dep

 :